-Why ditching ultra processed foods may be your ticket to ultimate health in 2024
+Why ditching ultra processed foods may be your ticket to ultimate health

 What’s the secret to ultimate health and wellbeing?
 You might think good genes or good luck.
 Perhaps a good lifestyle, including exercise, sleep and stress management.
 But the number one thing?
 Diet.

 The bottom line is - ultra processed food is bad for your health.
-If you want to enjoy the feeling of ultimate health and wellbeing this year, then cut out, or dramatically cut down on your intake of ultra processed food.
+If you want to enjoy the feeling of ultimate health and wellbeing, then cut out, or dramatically cut down on your intake of ultra processed food.
 When you eat a wellbeing diet rich in natural, unprocessed food, it’s almost impossible not to improve your biology, your weight management, your positivity and lower your disease risk.
 That’s a whole lot of benefits for just following one simple dieting rule.

-What is ultra processed food and what are some examples?
+What is ultra processed food?

 While there remains some conjecture on definitions, here’s what we believe is the most sensible and commonly understood explanation.